ZoneMinder/zmeventnotification/README.md

 use constant SSL_KEY_FILE=>'/etc/apache2/ssl/zoneminder.key';
 ```

+####IOS Users
+Starting IOS 10.2, I noticed that zmNinja was not able to register with the event server when it was using WSS (`$useSecure=1`) and self-signed certificates.
+To solve this, I had to email myself the zoneminder certificate (`zoneminder.crt`) file and install it in the phone.
+Why that is needed only for WSS and not for HTTPS is a mystery to me.
+The alternative is to run the eventserver in WS mode (`$useSecure=0`).

 ###Troubleshooting

 * If it runs fine when you run it from command line, but keeps exiting when run as a daemon: